mariotlemes/non3GPP-WiFi/README.md

 ## B. Discussion

 In this tutorial, we created 2 (two) wireless network interfaces with the mac80211_hwsim module.
 The interface wlan0 was instantiated in a namespace "APns" and wlan1 in the namespace "UEns".
-The dnsmasq program was used to provide dynamic addressing service to hosts connected to the "my5gcore" access point, emulated by the wlan0 interface with the hostapd software.
+Dnsmasq tool was used to provide ip addressing service to hosts connected to the "my5gcore", emulated by the wlan0 interface with hostapd.

 In order to register to the 5G Core Network (5GCN) via untrusted non-3GPP IP access, the UE-non3GPP first needs to be configured with a local IP address from the untrusted non-3GPP access network.
-With the wpa_supplicant tool, we connect the wlan1 interface to the IEEE 802.11 network and obtain an IP address (192.168.1.1/24).
+With the wpa_supplicant tool, we connect the wlan1 interface to the IEEE 802.11 network (WiFi) and obtain an IP address (192.168.1.1/24).

-After instantiating the customized scenario (addressing each Network Function, registering the UE-non3GPP to the core and setting up the scenario with namespace and virtual interfaces), we started all 5G core functions and the UE-non3GPP.
+After instantiating the customized scenario (addressing each Network Function (NF), registering the UE-non3GPP to the core and setting up the scenario with namespace and virtual interfaces), we started all 5G core functions and the UE-non3GPP.
 Finally, we started the initial registration process to UE-non3GPP proceeds with the registration, authentication and authorization procedures to access the 5GCN.

 ### 1) Registration, Authentication and Authorization